Acupuncture with David Mercier, L.Ac.

-How often will I be treated?
+How often will I be treated with acupuncture?
 How long is a visit?

 The first visit, which includes an exam and a treatment, takes one and a half hours.
 Most other visits will take 45 minutes to an hour.
 As you start to feel better, you will come less often.